Khushal-dak/netflix-data-analysis-dashboard/README.md

 ## 🎯 Project Objective

-The objective of this project is to transform raw Netflix content data into a **clean, reliable and analysis-ready dataset** and generate meaningful business insights from it.
+The objective of this project is to prepare, analyze and visualize Netflix content data for **business analytics and reporting**.

+The project follows a structured workflow starting from raw data inspection and cleaning, followed by analysis, visualization and business insight generation.

 ### Key Questions

-- 🎬 How many Movies and TV Shows are available?
+- 🎬 How is Netflix content distributed between Movies and TV Shows?
 - 🌍 Which countries contribute the most Netflix content?
 - 📈 How has Netflix content production changed over the years?
-- 📊 What meaningful patterns can be identified?
+- 📊 What meaningful patterns can be identified from the dataset?
-- 🌐 How can the analysis be presented through an interactive dashboard?
+- 🌐 How can the findings be presented through an interactive dashboard?

 ---

-## 🔄 Project Workflow
+## 🔄 Overall Project Workflow

 ```text
 📁 Raw Netflix Dataset